bsd/bsd-custom-donate-jekyll/webroot/readme.md

     `
         <html class="no-js">
     `
-And if you're not using [Modernizr](http://modernizr.com/), you must include this script to toggle that class from no-js to js
+* If you're not using [Modernizr](http://modernizr.com/), you must include this script to toggle that class from no-js to js

     `
         <script>(function(dc){ dc.className = dc.className.replace("no-js","js"); }(document.documentElement));</script>